 Throughout the week there are opportunities for Adult training.
-Adult training are important for unit leaders and parents to learn how to better serve their units and the youth in them.
-At Camp, we offer Safe Swim Defence and Climb on Safely training.
-Leaders can sign up for these training sessions in the registration system or show up to the training class at camp.
+Adult trainings are important for unit leaders and parents to learn how to better serve their units and the youth in them.
 Leaders that are looking to become a Level 1 Climbing Instructor can do that in the Ropes area.
 Please work with the Ropes director to schedule that training.
+Intro to Outdoor Leader Skills training is offered out at camp.
+Any volunteers who have taken the class before and are interested in teaching this class during your week out at camp please contact the Assistant Camp Director at lovetoclimb5@gmail.com.